jbogarthyde/nodejs-webhook-sample/README.md

 As a convinence we have provided a button to deploy this sample project on Digital Ocean (an account is required).

-When deploying an environment varialbe can be set, `API_KEY` to designate the `x-api-key` header that must be included to authorize requests.
+When deploying an environment variable can be set, `API_KEY` to designate the `x-api-key` header that must be included to authorize requests.

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/everactive/nodejs-webhook-sample.git/tree/main)